civicrm/civicrm-dev-docs/docs/basics/skills.md

 ## Learn how to *use* CiviCRM

-Before diving into CiviCRM development, it's worth mentioning that a solid understanding of CiviCRM from the *user's* perspective is very important.
+Before diving into CiviCRM development, it's worth mentioning that a solid understanding of CiviCRM from the *user's* perspective can really help.
+You pick up the standard user interface patterns that you can re-use in your work, and you might even realise that the UI already provides the functionality you wish to develop.
 To that end, please see the
 [User Guide](https://docs.civicrm.org/user/en/stable/).

 ## Learn these developer skills

+Below we've outlined the major technologies that CiviCRM is built with.
+You don't need to be a pro at everything listed here to get started, but it's useful to understand at least of couple of them well, and have a basic understanding of how they fit together to create CiviCRM.

-Becoming a proficient CiviCRM developer requires skills in many different technologies, some of which are contained within the CiviCRM project (e.g. civix, buildkit) and thus covered in detail within this guide.
-But other technologies such as PHP, and Git (which are not CiviCRM-specific) are outside the scope of this guide.
+Technologies which are contained within the CiviCRM project (e.g. civix, buildkit) are covered in detail within this guide, but other technologies (such as PHP and Git, which are not CiviCRM-specific) are outside its scope.
 As such, this guide assumes that readers arrive with a baseline understanding of these developer skills.
 This page lists these prerequisite skills, along with pointers to usher the reader towards appropriate resources for closing skills gaps, wherever necessary.
-You don't need to be a pro at everything listed here to get started, but it's worth focusing more effort towards the top of this list first.
+Items listed towards the top of this list are, generally-speaking, more important skills for CiviCRM development, but the specific skills needed to accomplishing a particular development goal, certainly vary.

 -   **PHP** - the main programming language in which CiviCRM is written
     -   [Language reference](http://php.net/manual/en/langref.php)